 His career included twelve years in academia, fifteen years with General Motors’ vehicle design and manufacturing organizations and four years as discipline coordinating scientist for the National Space Biomedical Research Institute / NASA before returning to academia for another twelve years.
 He has authored/edited four books and has numerous refereed publications on various ergonomics topics.
 He is now retired.

-Although we are still fine-tuning this Award details, we wanted to make sure everyone is aware of the exciting award.
 For more information, please contact editor-in-chief of Ergonomics in Design, Dr. Rammohan Maikala at Rammohan.email@example.com.

 Hal W. Hendrick Distinguished International Colleague Award